-The Funds' Management Agreement will terminate automatically with respect to a Fund if assigned (as defined in the Act).
-The Management Agreement is also terminable at any time without penalty by the Trustees of the Trust or by vote of a majority of the outstanding voting securities of the applicable Fund on 60 days written notice to the Investment Adviser or by the Investment Adviser on 60 days written notice to the Trust.
+The Management Agreement will terminate automatically if assigned (as defined in the Act).
+The Management Agreement is terminable at any time without penalty by the Trustees of the Trust or by vote of a majority of the outstanding voting securities of the applicable Fund on 60 days' written notice to the applicable Investment Adviser or by the Investment Adviser on 60 days' written notice to the Trust.

-Pursuant to the Funds' Management Agreement, the Investment Adviser is entitled to receive the fees set forth below, payable monthly, based on each Fund's average daily net assets.
-Also included below are the actual rates paid by each Fund (after reflection of any voluntary management fee waivers, as indicated) for the fiscal year ended August 31, 2024.
-The Investment Adviser may waive a portion of its management fee payable by a Fund in an amount equal to any management fees it earns as an investment adviser to any of the affiliated funds in which the Fund invests.
+Pursuant to the Management Agreement, the Investment Adviser is entitled to receive the fees set forth below, payable monthly based on each Fund's average daily net assets.
+Also included below are the actual management fee rates paid by each Fund (after reflection of any management fee waivers, as indicated in the Fund's prospectuses) for the fiscal year ended October 31, 2024.
+The management fee waivers will remain in effect through at least February 28, 2026, and prior to such date, the Investment Adviser may not terminate these arrangements without the approval of the Board of Trustees.
+The management fee waivers may be modified or terminated by the Investment Adviser at its discretion and without shareholder approval after such date, although the Investment Adviser does not presently intend to do so.
+The Actual Rate may not correlate to the Contractual Rate as a result of these management fee waivers that may be in effect from time to time.
+The Investment Adviser may waive a portion of its management fee payable by a

+Fund in an amount equal to any management fees it earns as an investment adviser to any of the affiliated funds in which the Fund invests.